Szzzzzzzzzzzz/Sprinters/README.md

 ## Development Environment
-Our website uses WordPress.org as development platform, built on AWS as network server, PHP is selected as the programming language, and uses MySQL as the database
+Our website uses WordPress.org as development platform, built on AWS as network server, PHP is selected as the programming language, CSS as the style sheet and uses MySQL as the database.

 ### How to build pages with our IDE.
 1. login https://healthsprinters.me/wp-admin